Jacksonville University - FL

 Distinguished Programs Among Jacksonville University's enrichment offerings are outstanding programs in community service learning, study abroad, Navy ROTC, undergraduate research, and leadership.
 Students find excellent opportunities for learning outside the classroom.

 Demographics Most JU students are from Florida and the southeastern and northeastern United States.
 They represent 45 states, Puerto Rico, the Virgin Islands, and 50 foreign countries.
 The male-female student ratio is about 1 to 1.

 Campus Life The University's residential campus is home to a great variety of social, cultural, Greek, religious, performance and service organizations.
 The Kinne University Center and the new Davis Student Commons provide an array of facilities for students to enjoy campus life.
 Students live in residence halls and on-campus apartments.

 Athletics Jacksonville University has 21 Division I athletic teams.
 Nearly 400 JU students compete in an intercollegiate varsity sport.
 The athletic facilities include a ballpark overlooking the river, new tennis and softball complexes, plus a football, soccer, and track & field complex.
 Visit our athletics website.

 Location Jacksonville University is located in a beautiful riverfront setting in suburban Jacksonville, across the St. Johns River from downtown and just minutes from the Atlantic Ocean.
 The 190-acre campus includes a half-mile of riverfront, oak-lined paths, and a mix of historic and new campus buildings.
 Maps & Directions

-Tuition Exchange Scholarships are awarded competitively to fully admitted students.
-The number of available awards may vary depending on the number of requests for export for that year.
+Tuition Exchange Scholarships are awarded competitively to fully admitted students with a FAFSA on file.
+The number of available awards may vary year to year.